stevedonovan/gentle-intro/1-basics.md

 ## Optional Values

-Array slices, like arrays, can be _indexed_.
+Slices, like arrays, can be _indexed_.
 Rust knows the size of an array at compile-time, but the size of a slice is only known at run-time.
 So `s[i]` can cause an out-of-bounds error when running and will _panic_.
 This is really not what you want to happen - it can be the difference between a safe launch abort and